ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 This component works best in a shallow layout for users to enter a small amount of information, ideally only a few times.

-The information that people add ('items') could be:
+The information (or 'items') that people add could be:

 -	dates
 -	the names of people, programmes, events, or offences